fleetdm/fleet/handbook/product.md

 ## Job to be done

 Every product should have a single job that it strives to do.
-At Fleet, we use the [Jobs to be Done (JTBD) framework](https://about.gitlab.com/handbook/engineering/ux/jobs-to-be-done/).
+We use the [Jobs to be Done (JTBD) framework](https://about.gitlab.com/handbook/engineering/ux/jobs-to-be-done/).
 Fleet's overarching job to be done is the following: